Editor’s note: this article was originally published on the Iteratively blog on March 15, 2021.

 The advice outlined in this blog post is just a starting point.
 Once you get into a good rhythm with this, you’ll notice that the processes you’ve established are second nature among the teams; just like with writing code, tracking analytics will become a more standardized, auditable practice.

 Using Amplitude makes this process extremely easy: your tracking plan exists as a dynamic document which seamlessly integrates into your team’s workflow.
-If you’re interested in trying out Amplitude for your company, create an account today or book a demo with our team to learn more.
+If you’re interested in trying out Amplitude for your company, or to learn more.